MikeDigitize/JSFundamentals/README.md

 ```

 The variable <code>foobar</code> is defined in the scope of <code>bar</code> and so is lexically scoped to <code>bar</code> and any of its descendant functions.
-When <code>bar</code> is called, a new object is created - its <code>environment</code>, which holds anything in its lexical scope.
+When <code>bar</code> is called, a new object is created - its <code>environment</code> or , which holds anything in its lexical scope.
 The same thing happens for the inner function <code>foo</code>.
 When <code>foo</code> is called as the return value of <code>bar</code>, it looks up the value of <code>foobar</code> against its <code>variable environment</code>.
 It's not in its immediate scope so it looks for it in its parent scope where it finds it and is able to return it.

 ### Summary

-At runtime, when a function is called, the JavaScript engine creates an object representing that function's variable <code>environment</code> which holds references to everything in its lexical and dynamic scope.
+At runtime, when a function is called, the JavaScript engine creates an object representing that function's <code>variable environment</code> or <code>execution context</code>, which holds references to everything in its immediate scope and a link to its parent's <code>variable environment</code>.
 When asked to lookup a variable referenced within the function, the engine first checks against the function's immediate scope via its <code>environment</code>.
-If it doesn't find it there, it continues to search against each parent until it reaches the global scope.
-A function's <code>environment</code> is created at runtime as the code executes and therefore is categorised as dynamic scoping.
+If it doesn't find it there, it continues to search against each parent until it reaches the global scope using each scope's <code>variable environment</code>.

 ## Context

-Context, like dynamic scope, in JavaScript is defined at runtime, after the compilation stage.
-Every function, when executing, has a reference to its execution context.
-JavaScript stores this reference as the keyword <code>this</code>.
+Context in JavaScript is defined at runtime as part of a function's dynamically generated variable environment or execution context.
+JavaScript stores the reference to a function's context as the keyword <code>this</code>.
 Context can be defined organically or artificially in JavaScript.

 ### The default context rule